BOATHOUSE LIFE: MEMOIR FROM A FLOATING HOME

 The U.S. spent 2.5 billion dollars—more “assistance than France received in Marshall Plan aid from America”—to finance France while the Vietnamese fought their “War of Resistance” against the French.[30]
 The Eisenhower Administration considered but rejected using tactical nuclear weapons to destroy Vietminh troops while they were decisively defeating the French at Dien Bien Phu in 1954.[31]
 After peace accords in Geneva, Eisenhower supported and funded a repressive regime in South Vietnam led by a former colonial official, President Ngo Dinh Diem.[32]

-Diem’s secret police executed and imprisoned Communists and other political opponents, and Diem refused to hold elections scheduled for 1956 because he, Eisenhower and others believed Ho Chi Minh and Communists would win.[31]
-The Kennedy Administration helped plan the coup of Diem in 1963, when he was murdered.[32]
+Diem’s secret police executed and imprisoned Communists and other political opponents.
+Diem also refused to hold elections scheduled for 1956 because he, Eisenhower and others believed Ho Chi Minh and Communists would win.[33]
+The Kennedy Administration helped plan the coup of Diem in 1963, when he was murdered.[34]

 Presidents Johnson and Nixon continued the war against North Vietnam, and before the U.S. was driven from the country in 1975, it dropped four times as many bombs upon the land it was supposedly saving, the South, than the North (four million tons versus one million ton).
 By the war’s end, the U.S. drove five million South Vietnamese, roughly one-third of the population, off their land.
 The U.S., in effect, destroyed the South in order to save it.[35]